mdn/browser-compat-data/schemas/compat-data-schema.md

 For certain browsers, ranged versions are allowed as it is sometimes impractical to find out in which early version of a browser a feature shipped.
 Ranged versions should be used sparingly and only when it is impossible to find out the version number a feature initially shipped in.
 The following ranged version values are allowed:

+- Chrome
+  - "≤15" (the earliest Chrome version testable in BrowserStack and possibly earlier)
+- Firefox
+  - "≤4" (the earliest Firefox version testable in BrowserStack and possibly earlier)
 - Edge
   - "≤18" (the last EdgeHTML-based Edge and possibly earlier)
   - "≤79" (the first Chromium-based Edge and possibly in EdgeHTML-based Edge)